BUCCAL FAT PAD REMOVAL- Orange County, CA

 As with any surgery where an incision is made, there are risks of bleeding and infection.
 Most patients will experience soreness and possible temporary numbness of the area.
 Extremely rare risks include temporary or permanent paralysis of a portion of the face.
 Always be sure to discuss the risks in detail with a Board Certified or Board Eligible Plastic Surgeon before your procedure!

-Buccal Fat Pad Removal Cost: Starts at
+Buccal Fat Pad Removal Cost:

 $4,500 $3,000 (Limited Time Only!)